cabforum/code-signing/docs/CSBR.md

 2. A cloud-based key generation and protection solution with the following requirements:
     a.
 Key creation, storage, and usage of Private Key must remain within the security boundaries of the cloud solution’s Hardware Crypto Module that conforms to the specified requirements;
     b.
 Subscription at the level that manages the Private Key must be configured to log all access, operations, and configuration changes on the resources securing the Private Key.
-3. A hardware Hardware crypto Crypto module Module provided by the CA;
+3. A Hardware Crypto Module provided by the CA;
 4. Contractual terms in the Subscriber Agreement requiring the Subscriber to protect the Private Key to a standard of at least FIPS 140-2 level 2 or Common Criteria EAL 4+ and with compliance being confirmed by means of an audit.

 #### 6.2.7.4 Subscriber Private Key protection and verification